Why use a Merchandise Hierarchy (and How)

 - Purchase By Item report - Provides the quantity and purchase cost for items, broken down within the hierarchy departments.
 Can operate as a companion to the Sales By Item report, providing a comparison between customer demand and profit.

 - Current Inventory report - Shows both how many items are on-hand, and how many are on order, making inventory management more straightforward and useful than ever before.

 You can run these reports, save searches, apply filters, and more.

 Because of NetSuite's fully integrated database, the actionable business intelligence of merchandise hierarchies also links to every other feature in the NetSuite universe -- you can just click on an item to get directed to the complete subdata of that product.

 Access the merchandise hierarchy manager in NetSuite under setup > merchandise hierarchy > hierarchy manager.

 At SCS Cloud we are passionate about empowering our clients to make the most of the digital tools available for businesses.

-Retailers, eCommerce, B2B sales and other industries can utilize the merchandise hierarchy functionality in NetSuite to reduce inventory costs, increase profit margins and drive sales.
+Wholesale distribution, eCommerce, manufacturing, B2B sales, and other industries can utilize the merchandise hierarchy functionality in NetSuite to reduce inventory costs, increase profit margins, and drive sales.

 Contact us for a free consultation and leap ahead of the competition.